 One example is the Kale theme for WordPress.

 The section to look for is menus.
-The primary nav menu or header menu are two common areas WP themes have the search button.
+The primary nav menu or header menu are two common areas in WP themes that have the search button/function.

 Go to appearance, select customize, then look for either menus or site navigation.
 Most will use those areas.

-The Kale theme has a primary menu, secondary menu and for both, there is a “Kale Menu Settings”.
-This is the part to control the search function.
+For instance, The Kale theme has a primary menu and a secondary menu, and for both, there is a “Kale Menu Settings”.
+This is the part that controls the search function.

 With a single click, the “Search Icon in Main Nav” can be toggled off.
 That disables the search feature.

-Explore your theme customizer before proceeding to edit code because you could save a bunch of time and effort.
+Explore your theme customizer before proceeding to edit code because you could save time and effort if the search bar can indeed be deactivated directly from within the theme options.

-For themes that do not have the toggle button to disable the search field, this is the next easy option.
+This is the next easy option for themes that do not have the toggle button to disable the search field.

 CSS is simpler to edit in WordPress than it is to manipulate template files.